Cross-dressing in literature: Early modern literature

-Belle-Belle ou Le Chevalier Fortuné (1698) - a fairy tale by Madame d'Aulnoy in which the female protagonist, Belle-Belle, disguises herself as a male knight to help the ruler of her kingdom defeat an emperor.
+Belle-Belle ou Le Chevalier Fortuné (1698), a fairy tale by Madame d'Aulnoy in which the female protagonist, Belle-Belle, disguises herself as a male knight to help the ruler of her kingdom defeat an emperor.

-Edmund Spenser's "The Faerie Queene" includes a long section about Britomart, who dons male armor, falls in love with a woman, and has many adventures as a man.
+Edmund Spenser's The Faerie Queene (1590-1596) includes a long section about Britomart, who dons male armor, falls in love with a woman, and has many adventures as a man.

 Mademoiselle de Maupin by Theophile Gautier (1834) in which the eponymous heroine dresses as a man to discover what men are like when not in the company of women before she gets married.

-In Arcadia, Sir Philip Sidney has one of the heroes, Pyrocles, disguise himself as an Amazon called Zelmane in order to approach his beloved Philoclea.
+In Arcadia (1593), Sir Philip Sidney has one of the heroes, Pyrocles, disguise himself as an Amazon called Zelmane in order to approach his beloved Philoclea.

-Lord Byron in his Don Juan, had Don Juan disguised as a woman in a harem.
+Lord Byron in his Don Juan (1819–1824), had Don Juan disguised as a woman in a harem.

 Modern literature

-In Giannina Braschi's mock diary, "Intimate Diary of Solitude/el diario intimo de la soledad" (the finale of the Latin American trilogy "Empire of Dreams/el imperio de los suenos") the heroine Mariquita Samper is a cross-dressing Macy's makeup artist who plots a literary revolution to kill the narrator.
+In Mark Twain's Adventures of Huckleberry Finn (1884), the titular character Huckleberry Finn disguises himself as a girl at one point in the novel, not very successfully.

-Mark Twain's Huckleberry Finn disguises himself as a girl at one point in the novel, not very successfully.
+In Anthony Powell's From a View to a Death (1933), Major Fosdick's penchant for going to his room and donning a black sequin evening dress and a large picture-hat ultimately leads to his unraveling.

-In Anthony Powell's From a View to a Death, Major Fosdick's penchant for going to his room and donning a black sequin evening dress and a large picture-hat ultimately leads to his unraveling.
+In Terry Pratchett's novel Monstrous Regiment (2003), he has an entire regiment of females (of assorted species) dressing as males to join the army, satirizing the phenomenon of crossdressing during wartime.

-In Terry Pratchett's novel Monstrous Regiment, he has an entire regiment of females (of assorted species) dressing as males to join the army, satirizing the phenomenon of crossdressing during wartime.
+In Tolkien's The Lord of the Rings (1954-1955), Éowyn disguises herself as man under the name Dernhelm to fight in the Battle of the Pelennor Fields outside the city Minas Tirith, and confronts the Witch-King of Angmar, Lord of the Nazgûl.

-In Tolkien's The Lord of the Rings, Éowyn disguises herself as man under the name Dernhelm to fight in the Battle of the Pelennor Fields outside the city Minas Tirith.
+In Tamora Pierce's The Song of the Lioness series (1983–1988), the main character, Alanna, disguises herself as a boy for eight years in order to become a knight.

-In Tamora Pierce's Song of the Lioness series, the main character, Alanna, disguises herself as a boy for eight years in order to become a knight.
+In Giannina Braschi's mock diary, "Intimate Diary of Solitude", the third part in her postmodern poetry collection Empire of Dreams (1988), the heroine Mariquita Samper is a cross-dressing Macy's makeup artist who plots a literary revolution to kill the narrator.